enthusiasticgeek/UKBFG/README.md

 This is a simple python based tool to generate Ball Grid Array (BGA) footprints for KiCAD EDA http://kicad-pcb.org/.

-Dependencies:
+A. Dependencies:

 Python 2.7, GTK+ 3.0, LibCairo

-Installation (Tested on Ubuntu 16.04 LTS):
+B. Installation (Tested on Ubuntu 16.04 LTS):

 Note: Replace *apt* with *apt-get* for older versions of Ubuntu in the following text.